 Paul Hill is both a celebrated photographer and educator straddling traditions of photographic art and documentary styles.
-His unique take on personal creativity will be one of the key benefits in attending the retreat.
+His unique take on personal creativity will be one of the key benefits in attending the documentary photography workshops retreat.

 Nick Hannes is an acclaimed street/documentary photographer who embarks on major projects using economic and social backdrops to develop a personal way of seeing.
 His images are highly accomplished displaying a confident visual style.
-He received a Magnum photography Award in 2017.
+He received a Magnum photography Award in 2017 and teaches on a documentary photography course at the School of Arts in Ghent, Belgium.

 Focusing on the less obvious